Pete-J-Matthews/Pete-J-Matthews.github.io/README.md

 Description
 -----------
-This repository contains the source code for Pete J Matthews' personal website, which is built using HTML, CSS, and JavaScript.
+This repository contains the source code for my personal website, which is built using HTML, CSS, and JavaScript.
 The website is hosted on GitHub Pages and I've **[written a blog](https://medium.com/@pete.j.matt/how-to-host-a-website-on-github-pages)** on how to do this yourself.

 Getting Started
 ---------------